mblakemore/C64Claude/README.md

 - Claude's responses are limited to 200 characters
 - Only ASCII characters are supported

-Here's a bulleted summary of the message/status memory locations used in the C64 Claude chat system:

 ## Memory Locations

   - `$C000 (49152)`: Incoming message buffer